 Why is satellite cybersecurity so difficult?

 Satellites operate with limited telemetry, irregular communication windows, and no real-time patching capability.
-Traditional cybersecurity tools require continuous visibility and rapid response conditions that orbital environments simply don't support.
+Traditional cybersecurity tools require continuous visibility and rapid response, conditions that orbital environments do not support.

 What are the biggest risks of a satellite breach?